routerdieb/gauntlet/README.md

 # gauntlet

 A Framework for extensions of GloVe.
-(There Gauntlet as in the medival gauntlet)
+Gauntlet as in the medival gauntlet, which is put on top of GloVe.

 Attention:
 This Project has quite high hardware requirements.